oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * "list feedbacks on me" command
 * implement notifications on subscription matches
 * after country selection - link to che channel
-* add command: how many times user X were been searched for (top command, usually - it gonna be current account - search for itself, but how many times somebody were searching me)
 * manual payments
 * ban users
 * mirrors should redirect users to primary bot